-This will display a listing of all e-mail groups in the MCommunity directory that include your Uniqname as a member and that you will be receiving e-mail from.
+This will display a listing of all email groups in the MCommunity directory that include your Uniqname as a member and that you will be receiving email from.

-Students should not share USMSN student e-mail distribution lists with external parties who wish to contact students.
-Instead students should refer all external parties to School of Nursing Front Desk at UMSN-FrontDesk@med.umich.edu so that information can be distributed if appropriate.
-Student also should contact Office of Graduate Studies about problems with School of Nursing user groups.
+Students should not share USMSN student email distribution lists with external parties who wish to contact students.
+Instead students should refer all external parties to the School of Nursing Front Desk at UMSN-FrontDesk@med.umich.edu so that information can be distributed if appropriate.
+Students also should contact Office of Graduate Studies about problems with School of Nursing user groups.

-Students are required to observe the following guidelines on the use of e-mail groups:
+Students are required to observe the following guidelines on the use of email groups:

-School of Nursing e-mail groups may NOT be used to:
+School of Nursing email groups may NOT be used to: